 Hoboken Holi Celebration 2023

-- Location: The Brown Stone in Metuchen, NJ
+• Location: The Brown Stone Bar and Grill in Metuchen, NJ

-- This will be a family friendly event that will have thandai drinks at the entrance, free food for children under 12, free white t-shirts and other goodies, unlimited colors and more.
-Vaccination card is required.
-Parking is free.
+• This will be a family friendly event that will have free food for children under 12, thandaii, kids activities, a photo booth, and more.

 Plainsboro Celebrate Holi